 The State also expects to actively participate in the effort to complete the deliverables and project.
 State personnel will provide knowledge of business requirements, operational application data, and technical knowledge of the application development environment.

-They are prepared to perform tasks assigned for system design, programming, database administration, procedure development, software and hardware configuration, and other customary work of a systems development project.
-They are also available to act as facilitators in resolving any problems the Contractor encounters that may impede the progress of the project.
+State personnel are prepared to perform tasks assigned for system design, programming, database administration, procedure development, software and hardware configuration, and other customary work of a systems development project.
+State personnel are also available to act as facilitators in resolving any problems the Contractor encounters that may impede the progress of the project.

 Once the project is complete, there may no longer be on-site Contractor personnel to maintain and support the system.
 At that point, the State must have established a broad base of expertise in the tools and the application.
-The support staff must have the knowledge necessary to perform continued system development and provide on-going user support and training.
+The State support staff must have the knowledge necessary to perform continued system development and provide on-going user support and training.
 The State’s technical staff will need the expertise to maintain the related processes, administer system databases, and maintain application software.
 With this in mind, it will be necessary for state personnel to have meaningful roles in every aspect of the project lifecycle.

 State Resources